31 Smith Street Kempsey NSW

 • Limited mouth opening

-Even after a laser frenectomy, these patterns may persist unless the underlying muscle tension is addressed.
+These patterns may continue unless the underlying muscle tension is addressed.

 • Coordinating tongue, lip, cheek, and jaw movement